-In 2017, Aetna announced that it would stop requiring prior authorization for buprenorphine/naloxone (common brand names include Suboxone and Zubsolv) when prescribed for opioid use disorder.
-This announcement was met with great relief by Aetna members with opioid use disorder and by the providers who treat them.
+Aetna does not require prior authorization to get buprenorphine/naloxone prescribed to you.
+They once did, but in 2017, Aetna announced that it would stop requiring prior authorization for buprenorphine/naloxone (common brand names include Suboxone and Zubsolv) to treat opioid use disorder.
+This announcement was met with great relief by Aetna members with opioid addiction and by the providers who treat them.

-As you may know from past experience having prescriptions filled, prior authorization is a process by which the prescribing clinician has to submit paperwork to the health plan or insurance company requesting approval for the medication before the pharmacy can fill it.
+Prior authorization is a process by which the prescribing clinician has to submit paperwork to the health plan or insurance company requesting approval for the medication before the pharmacy can fill it.
 This can add several days to the wait to pick up a prescription.
 With many medications, this wait is a mere (but major) frustration, while with others it is physically hazardous.
-With buprenorphine/naloxone, a delay in receiving meds can lead to intense withdrawal symptoms and a higher risk of resumption of opioid use.
+With buprenorphine/naloxone, a delay in receiving meds can lead to intense withdrawal symptoms and a higher risk of relapse (resumption of opioid use).

-Does that mean that Aetna will definitely not require prior authorization for buprenorphine?
+So Aetna will definitely not require prior authorization for my buprenorphine?